 About Global Education

-More than one hundred international students represent twenty-six countries in the 2013 spring semester.
+More than one hundred international students represent twenty-six countries in the 2013 fall semester.
 These students come to CN from countries in Africa, North America, South America, Asia, and Europe.
 Over the years Carson-Newman has conferred degrees on students from all over the world who have returned to their homelands to teach, establish homes, enter various professions, establish businesses, pastor churches, and become an integral part of their communities.
 Truly the sun never sets on Carson-Newman alumni.
 At the same time that Carson-Newman is hosting students from all over the world, the university is sending students and faculty abroad.
 In the past five years, more than 230 students and faculty have studied and served abroad in Mexico, Tanzania, Ireland, Spain, South Africa, Macedonia, Greece, Italy, Australia, France, China, Great Britain, Jordan, Scotland, India, Costa Rica, South Korea, Austria, Germany, Thailand and Hong Kong.

 The Center for Global Education